vaibhavsagar/resume/resume.md

 ### Technical Support ###

-I have resolved technical issues related to desktop and laptop computers, printers, and networks.
-I also have experience with Active Directory and Exchange administration.
+I have resolved technical issues related to desktop and laptop computers, printers, websites, and networks.
+This has involved basic systems administration skills on Windows, Mac OS X, and Linux.

 ### Languages ###